Last Updated on September 2, 2022 by Forest Master

 Better moisture retention

-Finally (but in no way redundant) is you’ll have much better moisture retention.
-The topsoil will be shaded throughout the season, especially so if you took the advice contained in this post and used woodchip, so you won’t have to water as frequently.
+Finally (but in no way redundant) you’ll have much better moisture retention.
+The topsoil will be shaded throughout the season, especially so if you took the advice contained in our blog on uses for your wood chips and used wood chips to provide additional shade to the top layer of soil.
+The wood chips are able to absorb water whilst providing shade, regulating moisture levels and preventing the need to water quite so often.

 For some climates, this doesn’t make that much difference, but if you’re growing in particularly hot climates then this can be a big advantage that you might want to make note of.